Dositej Obradović: Life

+Early life and education

-Dositej Obradović was born Dimitrije Obradović, probably in 1739, in the Banat village of Čakovo, in the Habsburg monarchy, now Ciacova, in present-day Romania.
+Dositej Obradović was born Dimitrije Obradović, probably in 1739, in the Banat village of Čakovo, in the then Habsburg monarchy, now Ciacova, in present-day Romania.
 From an early age, he was possessed with a passion for study.
-Obradović grew up bilingual (in Serbian and Romanian) and learned classical Greek, Latin, modern Greek, German, English, French, Russian, Albanian and Italian.
+Obradović grew up bilingual (in Serbian and Romanian) and learned classical Greek, Latin, modern Greek, German, English, French, Russian, and Italian.

 On 17 February 1757 he became a monk in the Serb Orthodox monastery of Hopovo, in the Srem region, and acquired the name Dositej (Dositheus).
 He translated into Serbian many European classics, including Aesop's Fables.
 Having devoured the contents of the monastery library, he hungered for further learning.
-On 2 November 1760 he left the monastery of Hopovo, bound for Hilandar, Mount Athos.
+On 2 November 1760, he left the monastery of Hopovo, bound for Hilandar, Mount Athos.

+Further education and travel

-In 1761 he went to Zagreb where he studied Latin.
-From 1761 to 1763 he was a teacher in a Serbian school in Kninsko Polje.
+In 1761, he went to Zagreb, where he studied Latin.
+From 1761 to 1763, he was a teacher in a Serbian school in Kninsko Polje.
 For a brief period, he taught at a monastery in the Bay of Kotor before he was ordained as a priest by Vasilije Petrović.
 After falling ill, he returned to teach in Dalmatia in the village of Golubić near Knin.
-He then went to Corfu where he studied Greek before going to Venice and then coming back to Dalmatia where he became a teacher again, in Plavno.
-He later enrolled at the University of Halle where he studied Philosophy.
+He then went to Corfu, where he studied Greek before going to Venice and then coming back to Dalmatia, where he became a teacher again, in Plavno.
+He enrolled at the University of Halle in 1782, where he studied philosophy.

 In 1783, he transferred to the University of Leipzig and published his first work.
 He was a student of Johann Eberhard who himself was a disciple of Christian Wolf.
 More than a third of his life was spent in Austria where Obradović became influenced by the ideas of Joseph II and the German Enlightenment.
 Additionally, he was an Anglophile and influenced by English educators, seeing England as the land of spiritual freedom and modern civilization.

-Besides these countries, his forty year travel journeys across Europe and Asia Minor also took him to Albania, Greece, Hungary, Turkey, Romania, France, Russia, England, and Poland.
-Finally he went to Belgrade, at the invitation of Karađorđe Petrović, to become, in the newly organized government, Serbia's first minister of education.
+In 1785 Obradović presented his books printed in Leipzig to the British Museum Library in London.
+These were the first modern Serbian books acquired by the British Museum Library.
+Besides these countries, his forty-year travel journeys across Europe and Asia Minor also took him to Greece, Hungary, Turkey, Romania, France, Russia, England, and Poland.